 - my support circle (did I have family members or friends to look in on me, help out with errands, be there in case of need?)

-- my finances (would I be able to afford to get those prescriptions filled for the expensive cardiac medications I had suddenly been ordered to take? how much would those expensive meds cost? could I afford to take unpaid time off work?)
+- my finances (would I be able to afford to get those prescriptions filled for the expensive cardiac medications I had suddenly been ordered to take for the rest of my natural life? how much would those expensive meds cost? could I afford to take unpaid time off work?)

 It turns out that I was not alone.
 In a report called “Snapshot of People’s Engagement in Their Health Care” published by The Center For Advancing Health, we learn that a whopping 91 percent of chronically ill patients did not receive a written plan of care when they were discharged from the hospital.